Topics, K

 Kauffman Bracket Polynomial > see knot invariants.

-KdV Equation / System > see integrable systems.
+KdV Equation / System > see types of integrable systems.

 Kelvin's Circulation Theorem > see under Circulation.